640 South State StreetDover, Delaware 19901

 After drinking the sweet liquid used for this test, you may feel nauseous or get a stomachache or headache.
 These side effects should go away during the test.

-You will be instructed to eat a normal diet that contains about 50 percent carbohydrates for three days before the test.
-Then you will have to not eat or drink anything except water from midnight the night before the test until the time of the test.
+You will be instructed to not eat or drink anything except water from midnight the night before the test until the time of the test.
 You should also avoid smoking, chewing gum, and exercise other than light walking the day before and the morning of the test.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.